 One additional herbicide to consider as a rescue burndown application to control bolting marestail prior to soybean planting is glufosinate (Liberty and others).
 Although, it would be better to control marestail at an earlier stage of growth, glufosinate has been one of the most effective herbicides to control bolting marestail.
 Glufosinate also has broad spectrum non-selective activity on other broadleaf and grass species if treated at a young growth stage.
 Glufosinate is primarily a contact herbicide, so a spray volume of 15 gallons per acre or greater generally provides the most consistent weed control.
 Glufosinate tends to work best under higher humidity and warm, sunny conditions at application.

-Controlling marestail in the growing soybean crop can be the biggest challenge for producers, especially in non-traited soybeans or Roundup Ready soybeans (if marestail is glyphosate resistant).
+Controlling marestail in the growing soybean crop can be the biggest challenge for producers, especially in soybeans without herbicide resistant traits or in Roundup Ready soybeans (if marestail is glyphosate resistant).
 The most successful treatments for large marestail in Roundup Ready soybeans have been tank-mixes of glyphosate + FirstRate, glyphosate + Classic, or glyphosate +Synchrony.
 However, some marestail may also be ALS-resistant, and thus not controlled by those herbicides either.